 Mt Taranaki is easily accessible for climbers and trampers.
-Apart from traditional winter snow and ice climbing, the mountain is fast becoming known for its rock climbing on the cliffs formed by old lava flows.
+Apart from traditional winter snow and ice climbing, the mountain is fast becoming known for rock climbing on the cliffs formed by old lava flows.
 For trampers the ‘round the mountain route’ is popular, and the recently-developed Pouākai circuit has also become better known.
 Because of the mountain’s position on the west coast, the weather can often deteriorate in minutes.
-This unpredictability, and the area’s easy accessibility, make the peak potentially dangerous for the unprepared.
-Between 1891 and 2008, 80 people lost their lives on the mountain.
+This unpredictability, and the peak’s accessibility, make it peak potentially dangerous for the unprepared.
+Between 1891 and 2017, 84 people lost their lives on the mountain.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.